-Each group of virtual users runs on either a self-hosted Loadster Engine, or one of the Loadster Cloud regions.
+Each group of bots runs on either a self-hosted Loadster Engine, or one of the Loadster Cloud regions.
 Select the engine or region for this group by clicking on it.

 If the site you’re testing is publicly reachable, we recommend selecting one of the cloud regions.

 If you need to generate load from a private network, read more about Testing with Loadster Engine.